omokagbo/Foodie/README.md

 # Foodie

-Foodie is a food ordering app where users can see various kinds of dishes and make orders for the ones that appeal to them.
+Foodie is a food ordering app where users can see various kinds of dishes from around the world and order the meals they desire from the comfort of their home.
+One of the unique services of this product is that it targets only healthy and high quality foods.

 # Requirements
 - iOS ~> 14.-